serifpersia/us144mkii/README.md

 cd ..
 rm -rf build

+## Reporting Issues & Feedback

+If you test this driver, please share your feedback to help improve it.
+Include:

+- Linux distro and version
+- Kernel version (`uname -r`)
+- Exact TASCAM model
+- How you installed and loaded the driver
+- Any errors or problems (logs help)
+- Which features worked (playback, capture, MIDI)
+- Your setup details (e.g., DAW, ALSA/JACK version, buffer/periods used)

+All feedback is welcome—whether it’s a bug, a success, or a suggestion!

+Please report your findings via the GitHub Issues page.

 ## License

 This project is licensed under the **GPL-2.0** see the [LICENSE](LICENSE) file for details.